Jason's Blog

 Despite what we’d all hoped would unfold this year, we are nowhere near the emergence of a “new normal” regarding where and how we work.
 Don’t believe me?
 All you have to do is a quick Google search to discover that there are just as many articles espousing the “death...

 I’ve been struggling for the past few months.
 Honestly, I’ve probably been struggling for much longer than that.
-I just finally became aware of how bad it was recently.
+I just finally became aware of how bad burnout was recently.
 To start with, I was exhausted all the time.
-Regardless of how much I slept, I never seemed to find...
+Regardless of how much I slept, I never seemed to...

 Is it time to abandon the idea of “culture” at work?